 Physical therapy provides several additional strategies for maintaining mobility and preventing and managing pain.

 End-of-life Care for Pets

 Coping with the loss of a pet is one of the most difficult experiences a pet parent will face.
 This is why we make the effort to assist you in determining the appropriate time for this final transition.
 Euthanasia is the act of love towards your furry friend because it ends the painful illness or condition that is no longer tolerable, as your pet’s quality of life continues to diminish.
 We are here to help you and answer any questions during this difficult time.

 In this procedure, your pet would be injected with a sedative to calm them, followed by a special medication.
 Your pet would experience no awareness or pain during their peaceful end.

 End of Life Care in the Comfort of Your Home

-Having a home-based euthanasia procedure can help provide both you and your pet the most comfortable and familiar setting.
-This case can help pets who suffer from high anxiety or pets that cannot walk or be easily transported.
-At- home euthanasia allows easy access for a family to have a more personal and intimate ceremony among family and friends.
+Having a home-based euthanasia procedure can help provide both you and your pet with the most comfortable and familiar setting.
+This case can help pets who suffer from high anxiety or pets who cannot walk or be easily transported.
+At-home euthanasia allows easy access for a family to have a more personal and intimate ceremony among family and friends.

 For more information regarding palliative care or end-of-life care for your pet, get in touch with us.
 We are here to help during any stage of your pet’s life.